garrisonf/Personal-Code/README.md

 <h2>Math</h2>
   <p>
-    avgSpeed | Calculates the total average speed of two trips given speed and duration of each. triangleValX | Calculates the angle of x in a triangle given the two other angles.
+    avgSpeed | Calculates the total average speed of two trips given speed and duration of each. <br>
+    triangleValX | Calculates the angle of x in a triangle given the two other angles.
   </p>